1.3 Assessments

 The SSCA retains the Framework for the Assessment for Children in Need and their Families (Department of Health et al. 2000) as an underpinning framework to examine children's developmental needs, parents' or care givers' capacity to respond appropriately and family and environmental factors which are specific to the purpose of assessment for that child.

 The interaction of the Framework Triangle domains requires careful investigation during the assessment.
-The aim is to reach a judgement about the nature and level of needs and/or risks that the child may be facing within their family.
+The aim is to reach a judgement about the nature and level of needs and/or risks that the child may be facing within their family and/or community.
+Importantly the assessment, in looking at the domains, should also consider where the strengths are in a child's circumstances and in what way they may assist in reducing the risk.

 An assessment should establish: